open-telemetry/opentelemetry-specification/specification/metrics/api.md

 <a name="instrument-unit"></a>

-The `unit` is an optional string provided by the author of the instrument.
+The `unit` is an optional string provided by the author of the Instrument.
 It SHOULD be treated as an opaque string from the API and SDK (e.g. the SDK is not expected to validate the unit of measurement, or perform the unit conversion).